Rates of adaptive group testing in the linear regime: Average-case analysis and small-error rate

 The expected number of items whose status we discover is

 (The sum here has an explicit form since $\sum_j jq^{j-1} = \frac{\mathrm{d}}{\mathrm{d}j} \sum_j q^j$.)

-Since the aspect ratio $A$ is the ratio of the number of tests to the number of items, it seems plausible that $A = F/G$.
-To prove this rigorously, note that the number of tests the algorithm takes on average is
+Since the average aspect ratio $A$ is the ratio of the average number of tests to the number of items, it seems plausible that $A = F/G$.
+To prove this rigorously, note that the number of tests the algorithm takes on average is, by considering one pass through step 2,